mdn/content-team-projects/contrib-docs/community-guidelines/contributing/getting-started/general/index.md

 If you are not sure what to do at any point, then you are more than [welcome to ask for help](../../index.md#get-in-touch).
 Don’t worry about doing it perfectly; other MDN Web Docs contributors are here to help fix errors that slip through.

-## Useful complete beginner's guides
+## Useful beginner's guides

-We expect contributors to MDN to have a certain amount of prerequisite knowledge before they start working on the content.
+We expect contributors to MDN to have a certain amount of prerequisite knowledge before they start contributing to the content.
 If you are new to the following topics, we'd advise you to look at the provided links to help you get up to
 speed: